westerndigitalcorporation/spdm-utils/README.md

 ```

 Note: You can provide `--qemu-port <QEMU_PORT>` to specify a port for the server
-and also `--spdm-transport-protocol <TRANSPORT>` to specify the transport layer
+and also `--spdm-transport-protocol <TRANSPORT>` to specify the transport layer.
-(currently only DOE is supported).

 This will start SPDM-Utils responder server on port 2323 (default).
 QEMU can now be
 started.
 Once QEMU starts, if the connection is successful, the following logs